Ear Surgery Toronto

 What is an Otoplasty?

-Our Toronto ear surgery, or ear pinning, is the surgical reshaping of ears, usually to decrease their prominence.
+Our patients travel from Milton, Kitchener, and even Toronto for ear surgeries, although we do have a surgical suite in Toronto to accommodate those from that area.
+Otoplasty, also called “ear pinning”, is the surgical reshaping of ears, usually to decrease their prominence.
 In Ontario, for patients under the age of 18, this procedure is covered by OHIP.
 This requires a referral to Dr. Brace from your family doctor.

 For those over the age of 18, otoplasty can still be performed, however, the cost of the procedure falls to the patient.
 There are incision-less techniques and surgical techniques to re-shape the natural folds in the ear and to pin the ears back.